-Among the hundreds of radio manufacturers that arose with the popularization of radio in the very early 1920s was the Chicago Radio Laboratory (CRL) in 1918 selling radios under the name "Z-Nith", later to become Zenith Radio Corporation.
-From the very beginning, CRL/Zenith hung its hat on quality being more important than cost, a philosophy that allowed the company to grow and prosper in the fluid environment of the 1920s.
+Among the hundreds of radio manufacturers that arose with the popularization of radio in the very early 1920s was the Chicago Radio Laboratory (CRL) in 1918, selling radios under the name "Z-Nith," later to become Zenith Radio Corporation.
+From the beginning, CRL/Zenith hung its hat on quality being more important than cost, and this philosophy allowed the company to grow and prosper in the fluid environment of the 1920s.
 By the onset of the Depression in 1929, Zenith was stable enough to weather the financial storm and emerge as a major manufacturing and marketing force.

-The founders of what was to become Zenith Radio Corporation were two radio amateurs Ralph H.G.
+The founders of what was to become Zenith Radio Corporation were two radio amateurs, Ralph H.G.
 Mathews and Karl Hassel.
-The two were joined in business a bit later by Eugene F. McDonald, Jr., who contributed his considerable finances, publicity skills and inventiveness.
-Soon after Zenith formed, master businessman and accountant Hugh Robertson and legendary merchandiser Paul Klugh joined the group, forming the nucleus that eventually propelled Zenith Radio Corporation to a position as a major national manufacturer.
+The two were joined in business a bit later by Eugene F. McDonald, Jr., who contributed his considerable finances, publicity skills, and inventiveness.
+Soon after Zenith was formed, master businessman and accountant Hugh Robertson and legendary merchandiser Paul Klugh joined the group, forming the nucleus that eventually propelled Zenith Radio Corporation to a position as a major national manufacturer.

 RALPH H.G.
 MATHEWS

 Ralph Mathews built his first amateur radio station (9IK) in Chicago in 1912, soon after becoming interested in amateur radio.
-While attending Chicago's Lane Technical High School in 1913 and 1914, he perfected an aluminum saw-tooth, rotary spark gap disk which had such a distinctive radio signal that it could be identified instantly by his amateur contacts.
-Already well known in the amateur community, he began to accept requests from other amateurs to build equipment of his own design for them.
-Mathews graduated from high school in 1914 and began a commercial operation in 1915 as a means of supplementing his college costs.
-From 1915 until 1917 when World War I stopped all amateur activity, he covered most of his college and personal expenses by building and selling saw-tooth rotary gaps, radio receivers of various kinds, and other equipment for amateur purposes.
+While attending Chicago's Lane Technical High School in 1913 and 1914, he perfected an aluminum saw-tooth, rotary spark gap disk with such a distinctive radio signal that it could be instantly identified by his amateur contacts.
+Already well-known in the amateur community, he began to accept requests from other amateurs to build equipment of his own design for them.
+Mathews graduated from high school in 1914 and began a commercial operation in 1915 to supplement his college costs.
+From 1915 until 1917, when World War I stopped all amateur activity, he covered most of his college and personal expenses by building and selling saw-tooth rotary gaps, radio receivers of various kinds, and other equipment for amateur purposes.

 Karl Hassel was born in Sharon, Pennsylvania, on January 25, 1896.
 He attended Westminster College from 1914 to 1915 and continued his studies in 1916 at the University of Pittsburgh.
-He had received his amateur license in 1912 and, at Pittsburgh, operated the university's 2 KW, 500-cycle synchronous rotary spark gap station.
-This very efficient station operated with a special license 8XI, and had an antenna 125 feet high and 600 feet long stretched between two buildings.
-It operated primarily on 425 meters, and because of its high antenna, was able to work a large geographic area.
+He had received his amateur license in 1912 and, at Pittsburgh, operated the university's 2 K.W., 500-cycle synchronous rotary spark gap station.
+This very efficient station operated with a special license 8XI and had an antenna 125 feet high and 600 feet long stretched between two buildings.
+It operated primarily on 425 meters and could work in a large geographic area because of its high antenna.

 In early 1918 when the university station was dismantled, Hassel joined the Navy.
-He became a radio code instructor at Great Lakes Naval Training Station and there met Ralph Mathews.
-The two worked together at Great Lakes for a few months and then both were transferred to the Naval Intelligence Service offices in Chicago's Commonwealth Edison Building.
+He became a radio code instructor at Great Lakes Naval Training Station and met Ralph Mathews.
+The two worked together at Great Lakes for a few months, then both were transferred to the Naval Intelligence Service offices in Chicago's Commonwealth Edison Building.

-When the War ended, they were held briefly before discharge with little to do, and it was during this time they decided to enter into a business partnership manufacturing amateur equipment.
-In early 1919, after release from the Navy, they formed a formal partnership, and by June 1919, along with friends, M.B.
-Lowe and Larry Dutton, they were building amateur equipment under the name Chicago Radio Laboratory (CRL).
+When the War ended, they were held briefly before discharge with little to do.
+During this time, they decided to enter into a business partnership manufacturing amateur equipment.
+In early 1919, after being released from the Navy, they formed a formal partnership.
+By June 1919, along with friends M.B.
+Lowe and Larry Dutton, they built amateur equipment under Chicago Radio Laboratory (CRL).

 THE CHICAGO RADIO LABORATORY